-At Grade 1 the sight reading test is in the form of a melody consisting of half and quarter notes in 4/4.
-The test is 4 bars long.
+At Grade 1 you will be offered a Sight Reading test thatis in the form of a four bar rhythm played on the snaredrum.
+The test is made up of half and quarter notes, and quarter note rests.
 The examiner will allow 90 seconds preparation and practice time and will offer the option of practising with or without a metronome.
 The candidate will then perform the test for the examination.